 Misdemeanor, maximum penalty of up to 6 months in jail and $200 in fines.
 Sentence can be elevated for repeat offenders or elevated sex crimes.

-Because Massachusetts criminal laws can sometimes get complicated, particularly surrounding the right to free speech under the First Amendment, it may also be a good idea to consult an experienced criminal defense attorney if you have questions about your specific situation.
+Massachusetts criminal laws can sometimes get complicated, especially compared to jurisdictions that make distinctions between these separate and very different offenses.
+Because of this, it may be a good idea to consult an experienced criminal defense attorney if you have questions about your specific situation.

 Contact a qualified attorney.